java-a/lab11/README.md

 | 5    | 16302010005 | Male   | 88.8  |
 ```

-The first row is the table header, and the second row serves as the seperater which takes no effect.
+The first row is the table header, and the second row serves as the separator which takes no effect.
 The rest of the file contains rows of table records.
-In each row, columns are seperated by a `|`.
+In each row, columns are separated by a `|`.
 Especially note that, you can add as many spaces as you want, since they will be ignored when being parsed.
 The table will be rendered into:

 | No   | ID          | Sex  | Score |
 | ---- | ----------- | ---- | ----- |